Elv13/tyrannical/README.md

 This is why Tyrannical was created.
 It is a light rule engine offering pretty much the same rule configuration, but without all the dynamic tag code.
 Note that dynamic tagging is now supported directly by awesome.
+Tyrannical support Awesome WM version 3.5 and higher.

 ### Examples